 Her first CD, Dreamer, a collaboration with tenor Darryl Taylor, was released internationally on the Naxos label.
 Her subsequent discs, on Albany, include a recording of the first twelve of African American composer Leslie Adams’ etudes for solo piano and Soulscapes, consisting of music for solo piano by African American women.
 Maria Corley’s recording of “Troubled Water” by Margaret Bonds, included in Soulscapes, was featured in the HBO Family documentary, Kabreeya’s Salad Days.
-Her most recent solo CD is Of the Father’s Love Begotten: A Contemplative Christmas and Music from the Novel Letting Go.
+Her self-released CDs include Of the Father’s Love Begotten: A Contemplative Christmas and Music from the Novel Letting Go.

 Dr. Corley’s undergraduate work was completed at the University of Alberta in Edmonton, where she studied with Alexandra Munn, whose teachers include Irwin Freundlich.
-Maria Corley received both master’s and doctorate degrees in piano performance from the Juilliard School, where she was a student of renowned Hungarian pianist Gyorgy Sandor.
-Dr. Corley was the only pianist admitted into Juilliard’s doctoral program for the period of two years.
+Maria Corley received both Master’s and Doctorate degrees in piano performance from the Juilliard School, where she was a student of renowned Hungarian pianist, Gyorgy Sandor.
+Maria Corley was the only pianist admitted into Juilliard’s doctoral program for the period of two years.
 She was also chosen to represent her alma mater in a tour of Central America, where she gave performances and master classes.

 Aside from being an accomplished pianist, Maria Corley is a voice actor, whose credits include spots for University of Pennsylvania, Iron Mountain, Unisys and Suntrust, and an author.
-She contributes regularly to Broad Street Review, an online arts magazine, and her first novel, Choices, was published by Kensington, and her current release, Letting Go, is available on Amazon, Createspace, and Smashwords.
+She has contributed to Broad Street Review, an online arts magazine, and blogs for Huffington Post.
+Her first novel, Choices, was published by Kensington, and her current release, Letting Go, is available on Amazon, Createspace, and Smashwords.
 She is also a composer and arranger of music for both solo voice and chorus, with pieces commissioned and recorded by the Florida A&M University Concert Choir, the Tallahassee Boys Choir, countertenor Darryl Taylor and soprano Randye Jones.
 Her choral music is published by Walton Music Corporation.
 Her arrangement of “Steal Away” is featured on countertenor Darryl Taylor’s Albany release, A Charm of Spirituals.